 Can NZ Best selling ute get any better?
 Yes it can.
 By a lot.

 Ford Ranger doesn't need any introduction.
 If you don't own one - one of your friends will have one.
-Ranger is a workhorse, hauler and a tow rig.
-On average there will be 30 Rangers with trailers at Half Moon bay boat ramp every weekend.
-Brilliant truck with with years of ironing things out.
+Ranger is a workhorse, hauler and tow rig.
+On average there will be 30 Rangers with trailers at Half Moon Bay boat ramp every weekend.
+Brilliant truck with years of ironing things out.

 Can Ford Ranger have decent power?
 Yes, with a Performance Software package from Speed Ministry.

 Just like every modern vehicle Ranger is fitted with ECU that runs very lazy factory parameters.
 How lazy?
-You missing out on at lest 40hp & 110nm of torque.
+You missing out on at least 40hp & 110nm of torque.